rsyncOSX/RsyncOSXdocs/content/post/Intro.md

 Go back to the Synchronize tab, select the task and you are ready to go.

 ![](/images/RsyncOSX/master/intro/main4.png)

+A double click on the row executes a estimation run.
+Another double click executes the real run.

 ## Four type of tasks